jedisct1/minisign/src/manpage.md

     Quiet mode, suppress output
   * `-Q`:
     Pretty quiet mode, only print the trusted comment
+  * `-R`:
+    Recreate a public key file from a secret key file
   * `-f`:
     Force.
 Combined with -G, overwrite a previous key pair
   * `-v`: